-A sciatica test also may sometimes include a spinal nerve block.
-This procedure involves singling out specific nerves and desensitizing them with a chemical injection.
+- Spinal nerve block.
+This procedure involves isolating specific nerves, such as the sciatic, and desensitizing them with a chemical injection.
 If pain disappears when nerves associated with sciatica are desensitized, then sciatic nerve compression is likely the cause of the pain.

-In addition to these procedures, your doctor will also ask you a series of questions regarding your sciatica symptoms, including how long you’ve experienced them, what type of pain you’re feeling, where and when it occurs, and if anything offers you relief.
-These questions can help your physician narrow down the possible causes for your pain.
+In addition to these procedures, your physician will also ask you a series of questions regarding your sciatica symptoms, including how long you’ve experienced them, what type of pain you’re feeling, where and when it occurs and if anything provides you with relief.
+These questions can help your physician narrow down the possible causes of your pain.

 Upon diagnosis of the cause of sciatica, most doctors will prescribe an initial course of conservative treatment.
 Typical recommendations are stretching, physical therapy, epidural steroid injections and medication.
 Some of these treatments aim to manage symptoms while your physician waits to see if the cause for your sciatica resolves on its own.
 Surgery is usually explored when sciatica pain does not improve after weeks and months of attempted treatment.